sfigg/commercialization-public/docset/customize/mdm/appv-deploy-and-config.md

   - AppVPublishing
   - AppVDynamicPolicy

 <p>App-V attributes added.
-Otherwise identical to the App management CSP on MDM</p>
+Otherwise identical to the app management configuration service provider (CSP) on MDM.</p>

-<p><b>AppVPublishing</b> - An exec action node, which contains the AppV publishing configuration for a given MDM device (applied globally to all users for that device) or a specific MDM user.</p>
+<p><b>AppVPublishing</b> - An exec action node that contains the App-V publishing configuration for an MDM device (applied globally to all users for that device) or a specific MDM user.</p>

 - EnterpriseAppVManagement
   - AppVPackageManagement